Courtney Szto, Assistant Professor, Queen’s University (email@example.com)

 In 2014, I started a social media campaign called Offside Plays.
 It is inspired by Laura Bates’ Everyday Sexism project that seeks to expose the prevalence and ubiquity of sexual harassment and gender inequality.
 However, Offside Plays expands its scope beyond exposing sexism to include racism, homophobia and any other form of discrimination that occurs in the realms of physical culture.
 It seeks to provide a safe space for storytelling and serve as a platform for research by providing an archive of struggle.

-In my volunteer life, I have been on the Board-of-Directors for the United Nations Association in Canada – Vancouver Branch since 2005, currently serving as Past President.
-I recently completed a two-year term as a Graduate Student Representative for the North American Society for the Sociology of Sport.
+In my volunteer life, I served on the Board-of-Directors for the United Nations Association in Canada – Vancouver Branch from 2005-2018.
+I was also the Graduate Student Representative for the North American Society for the Sociology of Sport.